Do You Need THC To Activate CBD?

 CBD does not have these effects since it doesn't interact with the CB1 receptors in the brain.

-Aside from many other effects, CBD has many opposite effects:
+Aside from many other effects, CBD has many opposite effects to THC:

 - Calm effect - no high